 - Isla Rio Cuale – Rio Cuale is a river separating Zona Romantica from Old PV.
 There’s also a little island with lots of artisanal shops.
 Be sure to check it out if you’re looking for souvenirs and unique gifts.

 - Los Muertos Beach – Located near Zona Romantica, this beach is a must for beach lovers.
-Come with a towel and enjoy a dip in the warm waters.
+Come with a towel, swimwear, and enjoy a dip in the warm waters.

 What to Eat

 - The Churros Guy – The Churros Guy posts up just outside of Iglesia de la Santa Cruz.
-It’s rumored that Churro stands would be next to churches for parents as a way to motivate children to go to church, hence the nickname “Churro Church.”
+It’s rumored that Churro stands would be next to churches for parents as a way to motivate children to go to church, hence the nickname “Churro Church” which describes the event of going to church then getting churros afterwards.
 You can see the Churros Guy winding out and frying fresh churros throughout the day.

 - El Campanario – This is a quick dining establishment with simple traditional dishes such as Pozole, Tostadas, Sopes and Taquitos.
 It’s cheap and does the trick.
 It’s located next to the Church of Our Lady Guadalupe.